ading2210/shimboot/README.md

 1. Grab a Chrome OS RMA Shim from somewhere.
 Most of them have already been leaked and aren't too difficult to find.
 2. Download a Chrome OS [recovery image](https://chromiumdash.appspot.com/serving-builds?deviceCategory=ChromeOS) for your board.
 3. Clone this repository and cd into it.
-4. Run `mkdir -P data/rootfs` to make a directory for the rootfs.
+4. Run `mkdir -p data/rootfs` to make a directory for the rootfs.
 5. Run `sudo ./build_rootfs.sh data/rootfs bookworm` to build the base rootfs.
 6. Run `sudo ./patch_rootfs.sh path_to_shim path_to_reco data/rootfs` to patch the base rootfs and add any needed drivers.
 7. Run `sudo ./build.sh image.bin path_to_shim data/rootfs` to generate a disk image at `image.bin`.